The Best Way To Get To Citizens Bank Park

 Several exits off of both interstates are considered “Sports Complex” exits, but these do get backed up as game time nears, especially when the Phillies sell out.
 You can use these but from about an hour and a half before game time till about the third inning, you may run into stopped traffic, not good.

 At that time you are better off using one of the Penrose Avenue exits, which will take you to Pattison Avenue.
-From there you can approach the ballpark from the west rather than from the east and north like everyone else.
+From there you can get to Citizens Bank Park from the west rather than from the east and north like everyone else.

-There is no shortage of parking at Citizens Bank Park.
+There is no shortage of parking at the Bank.
 The Phillies have their own lots, and Lincoln Financial Field also has plenty of parking.
 There is also the Jetro Warehouse lot, which is just as close and more tailgate friendly than the rest.

 I used to recommend the NovaCare lot just off of Penrose Avenue for the easiest out, and for that it’s still good, but it’s a hike from the ballpark and isn’t any cheaper.
 My favorite lot now is the church on 10th Street, just north of Packer Avenue.
 It’s cheaper than the Phillies lots and isn’t much further, it’s not too difficult to leave, and the approach to the ballpark is sweet, seeing the inside of it from the street.

-I also have found some free street spots, which, along with all the other ways to get to Philly’s ballpark, you can learn about in the Citizens Bank Park E-Guide.
+I also have found some free street spots, which, along with all the other ways to get to Citizens Bank Park, you can learn about in the Citizens Bank Park E-Guide.

 If you’d rather be closer to the ballpark, I highly recommend that you plan your route in—and out.
 Citizens Bank Park is surrounded by parking lots, and you’ll want to be sure that you’ll have as little trouble as possible getting out.
 Again, remember that the Sports Complex exits get backed up heavily, so avoid using them if you can.